|Click here to see a slide show.|

 Mayor of the City of Española, Alice A. Lucero

-The City of Española Finance Board and City Council Meeting Agendas are available on this website 72 hours prior to the start of the meeting.
+The City of Española Finance Board, Public Works and City Council Meeting Agendas are available on this website 72 hours prior to the start of the meeting.
 Please go to the Meeting Info tab above and click on Meeting Agendas or click here.

 Also available are Public Notices issued by the city.
 Click on the Residents tab above and then on Public Notices.
 You may also access that page by clicking here.

 The Plaza de Española is the historical and cultural center of the city.
 Within easy walking distance are four attractions that serve to teach and demonstrate our heritage.
 The Mision Museum y Convento is a replica of the original mission built by the Spanish at the nearby San Gabriel settlement in 1598.
 The history of the area from ancient times is depicted on reredos (altar screens) produced by the finest regional artists (see image on right).